 Until about three years ago, I played shooters with a controller.
-I've been PC gaming all my life, but most of the time those PC games were MMOs and strategy games, while shooters (namely Halo) were always played on console.
+I've been PC gaming all my life, but most of the time those PC games were the best MMOs and strategy games, while shooters (namely Halo) were always played on console.
 It wasn't until I started playing Overwatch on PC that I finally took the plunge and started aiming with mouse and keyboard.

 Now I can't go back.